-- You may not carry over any excess foreign taxes paid or accrued to or from a tax year to which the election applies (but carryovers to and from other years are unaffected). - You are still required to take into account the general rules for determining whether a tax is creditable.
-See Foreign Taxes Eligible for a Credit and Foreign
+You cannot carry over to any other year any foreign taxes paid or accrued in a tax year to which the election applies (but carryovers to and from other years are unaffected).
+See the instructions for line 10 on page 15.

+You are still required to take into account the general rules for determining whether a tax is creditable.
+See Foreign Taxes Eligible for a Credit and Foreign Taxes Not Eligible for a

-Taxes Not Eligible for a Credit on page 2.
+Credit on this page.

 • You are still required to reduce the taxes available for credit by any amount you would have entered on line 12 of Form 1116.
-See the instructions for Line 12 on page 13.
+See the instructions for

+Line 12 on page 15.

-To make the election, just enter on the foreign tax credit line of your tax return (for example, Form 1040, line 45) the smaller of (a) your total foreign tax or (b) your regular tax (for example, Form 1040, line 42).
+To make the election, just enter on the foreign tax credit line of your tax return (for example, Form 1040, line 47) the smaller of (a) your total foreign tax or (b) your regular tax (for example, Form 1040, line 44).